ANIKET010pixel/ANIKET010pixel/README.md

 💼 I’m a **Data Analyst** from India, working with SQL, Power BI, Excel, Python, and machine learning tools to transform data into insights.

 👀 I’m interested in **data visualization**, **machine learning**, and **sustainability**.
-Right now, I’m focused on analyzing carbon emissions in the logistics industry to help companies make more environmentally conscious decisions.
+Right now, I’m focused on analyzing Supply chain, Geofencing, Route Analysis in the logistics industry to help companies make more environmentally conscious decisions.

 🌱 I’m constantly learning new techniques and tools to improve my data analysis skills.